What is the North London Community Fund?

 Large awards

-To receive the latest updates on our work, please sign up to our newsletter called In The Community,
+To receive the latest updates on our work and to find out about future funding opportunities, please sign up to our newsletter.

 What do our recipients say?